Food to avoid during pregnancy

 'Kippered' or 'Smoked' fish can contain listeria, so avoid these!

 Deep sea fish

 This includes rare steaks, Sushi, uncooked seafood such as shellfish and any meat that is undercooked.
-Meat that is not properly cooked can contain coliform bacteria, toxoplasmosis and salmonella which can cause food poisoning and can be dangerous for your baby.
-It’s never fun having food poisoning anyway, so make sure to order well done, and if your BBQ’s are usually a culinary gamble then avoid!
+Meat that is not adequately cooked can contain coliform bacteria, toxoplasmosis and salmonella which can cause food poisoning and can be dangerous for your baby.
+It's never fun having food poisoning anyway, so make sure to order well done, and if your BBQs are usually a culinary gamble then avoid!

 Foods that contain raw egg include home-made ice cream, mayonnaise, Caesar salad dressing, Unpasteurised Egg nog, Hollandaise sauce and home-made custard, as well as runny eggs!
 Raw egg can contain salmonella which causes severe food poisoning, so look for products that contain pasteurised ingredients as these are safe.
 Eggs should be cooked until the white AND yolk are solid (sorry!)

 There are industrial pollutants called polychlorinated biphenyls (PCBs) which, in contaminated areas, can be found in freshwater fish such as salmon, pike and trout.
 Eating lots of fish contaminated with PCBs when pregnant has been linked with decreased attention, memory and IQ in children.
 If you eat these types of fish, be aware of the risks and try and keep intake to a minimum in case of pollution.

 Liver is very high in Vitamin A, which is an essential vitamin but in high doses can cause congenital disabilities.
 Minimise the amount you consume during pregnancy to avoid issues.